-We Experienced The Haunting Fremantle Gaol Night Tour & Lived!
+We Experienced A Haunting Fremantle Gaol Night Tour & Lived!

 Fremantle Gaol at night is not for the faint hearted!
 We went on the Fremantle Prison night tour and looked into it’s scary history first hand.
 The Fremantle Gaol Night Tour is an unforgettable experience and a unique chance to step into the haunted halls of one of Australia’s most famous historical sites.